-The subsequent DOWN Break below the FRONT MONTH S&P 500 FUTURE 2,600 area major up channel seemed to indicate more of a near-term failure.
-That was from the early 2016 low (as is clear on the weekly chart https://bit.ly/34poXh5 updated through Friday.)
+COVID-19 virus spread caused US EQUITIES into a DOWN Break below the FRONT MONTH S&P 500 FUTURE 2,600 area major up channel in early March.
+That seemed to indicate more of a near-term failure.
+That was from the early 2016 low (as is clear on the weekly chart https://bit.ly/2DDzpGZ updated through Friday.)

 That was then the key higher resistance subsequently violated on its mid-April push above its 2,675 trading high Tolerance from prior to the DOWN Break (also monthly MA-48.)
 Ergo, the rally could be sustained.
 The FRONT MONTH S&P 500 FUTURE pushing out of the broad higher range top in the 3,030-2,970 area in early June was the key to it surging to the 3,200 area.
-That was the next meaningful higher resistance with a 3,230 Tolerance at which it failed previously on the current rally.
+That was the next meaningful higher resistance with a 3,230 Tolerance at which it failed previously on the rally into early June.

 Yet pushing above it in late July opened the door to a retest of the February's 3,397.50 front month future all-time high.

-Along the way was a minor 3,381 DOWN Closing Price Reversal (CPR) from that topping week (Tolerance 3,388.50.)
-Yet that CPR was so minor in the face of a major rally back from the February-March debacle, it was hard to imagine it could prevent the front month S&P 500 future from at least taking a look above 3,397.50; and that has now transpired on a push into the upper 3,400 area.
+Yet after such a major rally back from the February-March debacle, it was hard to imagine it could prevent the FRONT MONTH S&P 500 FUTURE from at least taking a look above 3,397.50; and that has now transpired on a push above it two weeks ago into the low 3,500 area.

-That is also above the extended 'adjusted' weekly Oscillator range in the 3,415-20 area this week, now rising \$10 per week on the MA-41 rise.
+That was also above extended 'adjusted' weekly Oscillator range in the 3,425-30 area last week, now rising \$10 per week on the MA-41 rise.
 That was the same threshold where it stalled in February, which we already knew from the Oscillator 'adjustment' we made after the market strength into early 2017.
-And the rally now calls for another 'adjustment' based on the 2,875 early 2018 high Close and the subsequent 3,381 February high Close prior to the COVID-19 pandemic debacle.
+And the rally has called for another 'adjustment' based on the 2,875 early 2018 high Close and the subsequent 3,381 February high Close prior to the COVID-19 pandemic debacle.

-That new 'extended' weekly Oscillator threshold is MA-41 plus 395-400, which is 3,475-80 this week and rises to 3,485-90 next week.
-That is well above the previous adjusted high range of 335-340; an increase of 18% based on the early 2018 weekly high Close and the equivalent level from February 2020.
-In addition, a longer term topping line can be projected across that February 3,397.50 trading high from the April 2010 first major high after the major cyclical 666 March 2009 trading low.
-That topping line is at 3,515 this week, rising into 3,525 next week.
+That new 'extended' weekly Oscillator threshold is MA-41 plus 395-400, which was 3,485-90 last week and rises to 3,495-3,500 this week.
+Yet the extended key to any 'runaway' bull was a longer term topping line projected across the February 3,397.50 trading high from the April 2010 first major high after the major cyclical 2009 low.
+That topping line was at 3,525 last week, rising to 3,535 this week.